 Dear Graduate Students,

 Our family was having dinner the other night with a former grad student, and when I asked him what word he thought I should bring to you today, his answer was clear: encouragement.
 Encouragement in two seemingly contradictory truths:

-There’s more to life than this — but also, What you are doing here matters.
+There’s more to life than this — but also,

 I hear the writer of Hebrews giving his readers the same encouragement in the verses above.
 After harsh words of warning in the early part of Hebrews 6, the writer went on to speak encouragement.

 The writer had confidence that those believers knew about the “better things of salvation.”
 The writer had confidence that they would remember that there was more to life than what they could see swirling around them.

 It’s easy to get distracted here in grad school.
 Grades, papers, exams, publications, research.
 Qualifying exams, grant proposals, lit reviews, job hunting.

 It’s easy to forget that this will “only” last for a certain number of years.
 It’s easy to become myopic, not seeing much of anything outside these walls.
 Not seeing much of anyone outside these walls.